 With more or less people, or the presence of a garbage disposal the frequency you will have to have septic service will vary.
 Homeowners can keep a log of the amount of sludge removed and start to plan accordingly on when they will need to have service again.

-A-American has the tools, training, and full understanding of how septic systems function in Arizona.
-If you need service simply call our office and we will help by answering questions, scheduling septic tank pumping, or help you with emergency septic system issues.
+A-American Septic Service has the tools, training, and full understanding of how septic systems function in Arizona.
+If you need service simply call us at 602-254-5448 and we will help by answering questions, scheduling septic tank pumping, or help you with emergency septic system issues.
 We know that it can be a dirty job and are here to help you get through it.